gozillar/Progress-Analytics/README.md

 1. Baseline Performance

   * What is the starting academic level of students at the beginning of the school year?
-  * How does baseline performance vary by:
+  * How does baseline performance vary by: School, Grade level, Subject area, Assessment type
-      * School
-      * Grade level
-      * Subject area
-      * Assessment type

 2. Expected vs Actual Progress
   * Are students meeting the expected growth projections?